jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-1.png#center)

-Next choose *HA VPN*.
+Next, choose *HA VPN*.

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-2.png#center)

 Create a peer VPN gateway that uses your WAN IP as the interface 0 address.
-If you're not sure your WAN IP find it at [whatismyipaddress.com](https://whatismyipaddress.com/)
+If you're not sure what your WAN IP is, find it at [whatismyipaddress.com](https://whatismyipaddress.com/)

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-3.png#center)

 Create a Cloud Router.
-For the ASN you can use any private ASN that is not already in use.
+For the ASN, you can use any private ASN that is not already in use.
 I don't currently have any BGP setup, so I'll use `4200000000`.

 ![](/img/google-cloud-vpn-pfsense-hc-vpn-4.png#center)

 Give the tunnel a name like `homelab-vpn-tunnel` and generate a pre-shared key.
 This is important and needed later.
 For security reasons, you could [generate your own key](https://cloud.google.com/network-connectivity/docs/vpn/how-to/generating-pre-shared-key).
-You can add more VPN tunnels to the same VPN gateway afterwards.
+You can add more VPN tunnels to the same VPN gateway afterward.

 Save the key somewhere safe as you need it again later!